evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ![Image with caption](/program-synthesis-minimal/assets/llm-generation/training_loss.png){: width="40%" }

-<ins>The loss can be interpreted as **per-token-perplexity**</ins>.
-A loss of `1.18` means the per-token-perplexity is `e^1.18 = 3.25`, or a 1 in 3.25 chance of sampling the corresponding token from the ground-truth string.
-A loss of `0.5` means the token-perplexity is `e^0.5 = 1.64`.
+The loss tells us how closely does the model's distribution match the training data, smaller loss means closer match.
+Quantitatively, <ins>the loss can be interpreted as a **per-token-perplexity**</ins>, we'll explain this with an example.

+Let's say we have a training data-point `("11+33+04-41-","[1,3,1,4]")`, and it has a loss of `1.18` at iteration-500.
+It means that given the input `"11+33+04-41-"`, on average, each token in `[1,3,1,4]` has a perplexity of `e^1.18 = 3.25`, or a 1 in 3.25 chance of being correctly generated.
+As `[1,3,1,4]` has a total of 9 tokens, and our model generates it 1 token at a time, the entire sequence has a `1 / 3.25^9 = 1 / 40453` chance of being correctly generated by our model.

-A target program string, `[T,D,L,R]`, has a length of 9, so at iteration-500, we have a chance of `1 / 3.25^9` or 1 in 40453 to recover the target program, and at iteration-1000 we have a chance of `1 / 1.64^9` or 1 in 86.
-However, given a spec, there are _multiple_ satisfying programs beside the one target program given during training, so this is strictly a _lower bound_.
+At iteration-1000 we have a loss of `0.5`, or a token-perplexity of `e^0.5 = 1.64`.
+Thus, the model has a `1 / 1.64^9 = 1 / 86` chance of generating the entire correct sequence.
+However, given a spec, there may be _multiple_ satisfying programs, and the "1 in 86 chance" only speaks of a particular program, `[1,3,1,4]`.
+The model may very well find a different program that is also correct, making `1 / 86` a _lower bound_.

 ## inference